D0GL0V3R/D0GL0V3R.github.io/_posts/2026-05-16-UMCS-2026-First-Attack-Defense-CTF-Experience.md

 A few days before the finals, our team started researching how Attack-Defense competitions worked.
 After reading various write-ups and watching videos, we came up with what we thought was a solid strategy.

-- Two of us would focus on defense.
+- Two of us would focus on defence.

-- Two of us would focus on offense.
+- Two of us would focus on offence.

-For defense, our goal was to monitor Docker logs, inspect network traffic, and, if we got lucky, capture exploit scripts used by other teams.
+For defence, our goal was to monitor Docker logs, inspect network traffic, and, if we got lucky, capture exploit scripts used by other teams.

-For offense, we planned to implement a simple Web Application Firewall (WAF) that would use regex rules to detect malicious requests and drop the request from teams attempting to steal our flags.
+For offence, we planned to implement a simple Web Application Firewall (WAF) that would use regex rules to detect malicious requests and drop the request from teams attempting to steal our flags.

 At the time, it sounded brilliant.